rahulpedduri/rahulpedduri.github.io/_posts/2017-12-19-time-range-join-2(time-slicing).markdown

 val gPartitioned = gRddKV.repartitionAndSortWithinPartitions(partitioner)
 ```

-[INSERT EXAMPLE DATASET]
+[TODO: INSERT EXAMPLE DATASET]

 ### Stage 3: Calculate partial-aggregate and final-map per partition:
 The first two stages are very similar to our previous approach.
-As a matter of fact, stages - 3, 4 and 5 in our current approach are also very similar to stage-3 from our previous approach.
-Having said that, it is going to get messier from here on.
+As a matter of fact, stages - 3, 4, 5 and 6 in our current approach are also similar to stage-3 from our previous approach but it gets more complicated.
+It is going to get messier from here on.

 Follow these steps for every partition, separately:<br/>
 1. Maintain a mutable map `M` such that `key = {id, bucket}` and `value = points`.
 Initially, `M` is empty.